 A candidate should expect multiple drafts or revisions of their work submitted to the committee.
 Careful time management should be exercised to prepare the revised drafts and allow for the committee to review and respond with comments.
+The editing process should be included in the timetable and approved by the candidate's advisor.
 It is the candidates' responsibility to ensure that the applied communication plan conforms to the style and format established.